MedFarouk-ops/Windows-Offline-AI-Chat/Readme.md

-# ⚡ MFX AI Loader
+# ⚡ MFX AI Loader  Windows-Offline-AI-Chat

 **MFX AI Loader** is a modern **WPF Windows application** that lets you **load GGUF AI models** and **chat with them interactively**.
 It includes simple **conversation management** so you can keep track of your chats easily.